sanketshevare/canteen-management-system/README.md

 Please make sure to update tests as appropriate and adhere to the code of conduct.

-Contact
-If you have any questions or need further assistance, feel free to reach out:
+If you have any questions or need further assistance, feel free to reach out.

 Project Link: https://github.com/sanketshevare/canteen-management-system